aglamadrid19/opiniion.com/README.md

 - Add CORS.
 - On updateUser endpoint refactor so new user.address object does not overoverride all the properties in the original.
 - Add TypeScript support.
+- Create /users endpoint for userRouter.
+- Drop Axios for builtin Fetch API.
+- Raise GitHub issues and drop Todos on README.md

 # Specifications
 /*